 From 2002 until July 2008 there was a requirement for any firm undertaking non-regulated financial services business, such as non-bank lenders and non-bank bureaux de change, to notify the Commission of its intention to undertake such business, together with basic information about the firm.
 The Commission maintained an internal register of these firms.
 In July 2008 this system was repealed in favour of a formal, public registration framework.
 The Registration of Non-Regulated Financial Services Businesses (Bailiwick of Guernsey) Law, 2008 came into force in that month.
 This law provides for a registration system and includes sanctions for poor AML/CFT standards, including breaches of the rules in the Commission's handbook for financial services businesses.
-Applications for registration are administered by the Policy and International Affairs Division.
-The Division undertakes on-site inspections to these businesses - 8 had been carried out by the end of 2008.

-In early 2008 the Division established an AML/CFT Steering Group for Legal Professionals, Accountants and Estate Agents in order to consider the Commission's proposals for establishing an AML/CFT framework for firms of lawyers (both advocates and solicitors), accountants and estate agents, known collectively as prescribed businesses, carrying out a range of prescribed activities.
+Applications for registration are administered by the Policy and International Affairs Division The Division undertakes on-site inspections to these businesses - 8 had been carried out by the end of 2008 framework for firms of lawyers (both advocates and solicitors), accountants and estate agents, known collectively as prescribed businesses, carrying out a range of prescribed activities.
 Prior to the group's first meeting, the Division issued documentation to prescribed businesses on the implications of the FATF's expectations and the existing suspicion reporting obligations.
 In April the Division issued guidance.
 This included examples of money laundering and terrorist financing to assist firms in meeting the reporting obligations.
 The Commission prepared a draft law, regulations and handbook containing rules and guidance, and issued drafts for consultation in May.
 The Criminal Justice (Proceeds of Crime) (Legal Professionals, Accountants and Estate Agents) (Bailiwick of Guernsey) Regulations, 2008 and the Handbook for Legal Professionals, Accountants and Estate Agents on Countering Financial Crime and Terrorist Financing were issued in September.
 The regulations and handbook are based on those for financial services businesses but are tailored to prescribed businesses.
 The regulations include a registration system, which is administered by the Policy and International Affairs Division.
-The coming into force of the regulations and handbook was phased, with firms of lawyers and accountants having to meet the requirements in full in
+The coming into force of the regulations and handbook was phased, with firms of lawyers and accountants having to meet the requirements in full in November, 2008, and with the equivalent requirement for firms of estate agents coming into force in December 2008.
+The law, the Prescribed Businesses (Bailiwick of Guernsey) Law, 2008, which contains a wider range of sanctions for poor AML/CFT standards than those contained in the regulations, has been agreed by the parliaments in Guernsey, Alderney and Sark.
+It will come into force after it has been approved by the Privy Council.